 1. Paula's Choice Skin Perfecting 2% BHA Liquid

-Paula's Choice 2% BHA is the most consistently recommended OTC acne product by dermatologists for one reason: the formulation is actually correct.
+Paula's Choice 2% BHA is one of the best-known OTC acne exfoliants for one reason: the formulation is actually correct.
 Salicylic acid only exfoliates inside the pore when the product's pH falls between 3 and 4 -- and this is where most drugstore salicylic products fail silently.
 They list the ingredient but buffer the formula too high to activate it.
 Paula's Choice gets the pH right, which is why it works when others marketed as salicylic treatments don't.

 Pros